 Completed the offer?
 Awesome!
 Here's our full review on why Lloyds Bank could work well for you going forward.

-Yes, Lloyds Bank is fully regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
-Your deposits are protected up to £120,000 by the Financial Services Compensation Scheme (FSCS).
+Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (FRN 119278).
+Eligible deposits are protected by the Financial Services Compensation Scheme up to £120,000 per person.